 - Tell your comic book shop employee your name and the books on your list

 - Return to the comic book shop the weeks your books are released, and prepare to spend $2.99 to $4.99 per issue (on average).

 - Enjoy the heck out of comics every week!

 When you start getting into comics, you’ll see the following terms used to signify what is ultimately a single story, or chapter in a larger story: Trade Paperbacks (TPBs), collected editions, or simply trades.

 Instead of purchasing single print issues (per option number one), many comic book readers will “wait for the trade,” and collect fully formed stories in softcover or hardcover collections.
 More often than not, a trade paperback will contain five or more issues, and will be released approximately 3 to 4 months after single issues are published.
 Trades for single stories tend to range from $9.99 to $14.99.

 Your options for purchasing comics via trade are greatly expanded.
-In addition to your local comic shop, you can find trades everywhere from Amazon to Barnes & Noble to your local library.
+In addition to your local comic shop, you can find trades everywhere from Amazon to Things From Another World to your local library.

 3) Digital Comics

 The proliferation of digital reading options has made getting comic books significantly easier than it’s ever been before.
 While there’s always an argument to be made for the value of that sweet, sweet paper in your hands, the ease of downloading comic book stories directly to your tablet or phone is fantastically convenient.